 Of course being an Oregon forum—everybody had some form of “Duck” in their handle name.
 BigDuck, GreenDuck, BendDuck, OldDuck, PortlandDuck just to name a few.
 Since my last name is Fischer—I simply adopted the handle name, “FishDuck” when I began back in either 1997 or 1998 (I cannot recall which year for certain).

-I posted my first reports with pictures on a blogger’s site last spring, and I heard the question often about “starting a FishDuck website,” I even have an e-mail from December of 2010 telling my technology consultant that I “don’t have the money or time to create a website, thus let’s forget about it.”
+I posted my Fish Reports on a couple of Oregon football websites at that time, and I heard the question often about “starting a FishDuck website,” I even have an e-mail from December of 2010 telling my technology consultant that I “don’t have the money or time to create a website, thus let’s forget about it.”

-Then the BCS National Championship game between Oregon and Auburn occurred, and I heard a nationally-recognized sportscaster make unbelievable mistakes describing the actions of our offense.
-It put me over the top and I knew that I HAD to begin a website that would provide information to all Oregon fans about the basics of our offense and defense.
+Then the BCS National Championship game between Oregon and Auburn occurred, and I heard a nationally-recognized sportscaster (below) make unbelievable mistakes describing the actions of our offense.
+It put me over the top and I knew that I had to begin a website that would provide information to all Oregon fans about the basics of Oregon’s offense and defense.

-It was NOT supposed to be called that!
+It was not supposed to be named that!
 I was in the process of filing for the domain name for what was going to be called “Oregonfootballanalysis.com.”
-My web developer told me that he had done a search and noted that “FishDuck.com” was available and that I should purchase it as well for use as a backup for later.
-I figured since it was only ten bucks, for a backup for whatever he had planned, so why not?
+My web developer told me that he had done a search and noted that “FishDuck.com” was available, and he suggested that I should purchase it as well for use as a backup subdomain for later.
+I figured since it was only ten bucks, for a backup for whatever he had planned–why not?

 My web developer then worked hard on the website for months, and eventually set up a meeting with me to unveil the new website and show me the key components of it.
 As he began, he said, “and here is your new website, FishDuck.com!”

-He partially closed his eyes and shook his head back and forth.
-“No, Mr. Fischer—that’s not going to work.”
-I could not believe my ears, since I was the one writing checks to pay for all of it.
+He partially closed his eyes and shook his head back and forth as he said, “No, Mr. Fischer—that’s not going to work.”
+I could not believe my ears, since I was the one writing the checks to pay for all of it.
 He went on to explain that, “FishDuck.com is easy to remember, and easy to spell.
 How many people can still remember how to spell the word analysis?“